Pakistan International Airlines Flight 631: Aircraft

 The involved aircraft was a Pakistan International Airlines owned Fokker F-27 Friendship 600 with registration number AP-AUS and MSN 10314.
 The aircraft had made its first flight on 2 December 1966 and had since made 11077 total airframe hours and 16720 cycles.

 Casualties

-There is a difference between sources about the number of people onboard.
+There is a difference between sources about the number of people on board.
 Aviation Safety Networks lists 26 people (22 passengers and four crew members), newspaper sources list 33 people (28 passengers and five crew members).
-The News states it were at least 31 people.
+The News states there were at least 31 people.
 There were no survivors.

 The five crew members consisted of two cockpit crew including captain Javedullah, two cabin crew and one air guard.